knockout/knockout/documentation/component-registration.md

 #### AMD modules are loaded only on demand

-Knockout does not call `require(moduleName, ...)` until your component is being instantiated.
+Knockout does not call `require([moduleName], ...)` until your component is being instantiated.
 This is how components get loaded on demand, not up front.

 For example, if your component is inside some other element with an [`if` binding](if-binding.html) (or another control flow binding), then it will not cause the AMD module to be loaded until the `if` condition is true.
 Of course, if the AMD module was already loaded (e.g., in a preloaded bundle) then the `require` call will not trigger any additional HTTP requests, so you can control what is preloaded and what is loaded on demand.

 ## Registering components as a single AMD module